housecurve/housecurve.github.io/docs/tuning/match_levels.md

 Make sure all speakers are active and set the overall audio system volume to a normal listening level.
 It can be helpful to set HouseCurve’s [Plot Mode](../manual/plot_setup.md#plot-mode) to History.

 Take a measurement from the middle of the listening area.
-On the magnitude plot, observe how the measurement lines up with the Target Curve.
-Adjust individual speaker levels and repeat the measurement as needed to get close to the Target Curve.
+On the magnitude plot, observe how the measurement lines up with the target Curve.
+Adjust individual speaker levels and repeat the measurement as needed to get close to the target curve.

 The example below shows an audio system consisting of main speakers and a subwoofer.
 The subwoofer level was initially too low.
-It was adjusted a few times to get close enough to the Target Curve.
+It was adjusted a few times to get close enough to the target curve.

 ![subwoofer level change](/assets/img/subwoofer_level_change.png "Matching subwoofer level to main speakers")